psevestre/openid-fapi/Financial_API_WD_002.md

 * shall require the `request` parameter to be passed as a JWS signed JWT as in clause 6 of [OIDC];
 * shall only issue holder of key authorization code, access token, and refresh token for write operations;
 * shall support [OAUTB] or HOKTBD as a holder of key mechanism;
-* shall verify that the pre-registered value for the following names are included in the request object;
+* shall verify that the pre-registered values for the following names are included in the request object of the authorization request and also as parameters in the Token Endpoint request:
     * `resources`: array of resources identifiers that the token will be used against;
-	* `authz_ep`: the uri to which the authorization request was intended to be sent;
+	* `authz_ep`: the uri to which the authorization request is to be sent;
 	* `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
+	* `discovery_ep`: (optional) the uri which the OpenID Provider Configuration request was sent;
+	* `registration_ep`: (optional) the uri to which the Client Registration request was sent;
+	* `iss` : the `client_id` of the client
+	* `aud` : a string that is or an array that contains the Issuer Identifier URL of the Authorization Server
+	* `iat` : (optional) the time of the request representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time
+* shall send the pre-registered values for the following names in the Authorization and Token Endpoint responses:
+    * `resources`: array of resources identifiers that the token will be used against;
+	* `authz_ep`: the uri to which the authorization request is to be sent;
+	* `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
+	* `discovery_ep`: (optional) the uri to which the OpenID Provider Configuration request is to be sent;
+	* `registration_ep`: (optional) the uri to which the client Dynamic Registration request is to be sent;
+	* `iss` : the Issuer Identifier URL of the Authorization Server
+	* `iat` : the time of the response representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time
 * shall support user authentication at LoA 3 or greater as defined in [X.1254];
 * shall support signed and encrypted ID Tokens